Indonesian Explorer

 DAY 16 JAYAPURA

 The peaceful paradise of Lake Sentani, the glittering freshwater lake reflecting the steep, verdant mountains in the Cyclops Strict Nature Reserve of Papua’s capital Jayapura, is renowned for its famous artifacts, traditional motifs, pottery, woodworking and bark paintings, and is our destination following an early morning arrival.
-Taking local buses, we will journey to the lake’s edge before enlisting traditional longboats, passing stilt houses, as we navigate its many islands.
-Experience local culture in the form of dance and artists at work making bark paintings and bride money before returning to the ship for lunch and sailing towards Vanimo and Papua New Guinea for our International arrival into Papua New Guinea.
+Journey to the lake’s edge before enlisting traditional longboats, passing stilt houses, and navigate its many islands.
+Experience local culture in the form of dance and artists at work making bark paintings and bride money before returning to the ship for lunch and sailing towards Vanimo and Papua New Guinea for International arrival into Papua New Guinea.

 DAY 17 SEPIK RIVER, PAPUA NEW GUINEA

-DAY 18 MADANG – PORT MORESBY
+DAY 18 MADANG – CAIRNS

 Call us today 1300 784 794